 1. Get Clear

-If you want to have a better chance of capturing the attention of top sales performers you need to answer the following questions with clarity:
+If you want to have a better chance of capturing the attention of top sales performers you need to answer three questions with clarity:

 Why is the position open?